Simplified decision making in the belief space using belief sparsification: Introduction

-As mentioned, we do not focus on generation (or sampling) of candidate trajectories, but, instead, focus on efficient comparison of their objective values, by lowering the cost of belief propagation.
+Nonetheless, we do not focus on generation (or sampling) of candidates, but, instead, on efficient comparison of their objective values, by lowering the cost of belief updates.
 Hence, our approach is complementary to the aforementioned graph-based methods, which focus on generating feasible candidates.
-We demonstrate this compatibility in our experimental evaluation, where we used a graph-based motion planner (from the most recent pose) to simply generate a set of candidate actions; we then efficiently selected the optimal candidate by propagating the sparsified (high-dimensional) belief, and evaluating its posterior uncertainty.
+We demonstrated this compatibility in our experimental evaluation, where we used a graph-based motion planner (from the most recent pose) to simply generate a set of candidate actions; we then efficiently selected the optimal candidate by propagating the sparsified (high-dimensional) belief, and evaluating its posterior uncertainty.
 In that regard, we may mention additional works which similarly address the issue of high-dimensional belief propagation, in the context of active-SLAM \citep[e.g.,][]{Chaves16iros, Kopitkov17ijrr}.

 Also, closely related to our approach, several other works examine approximation of the state or the objective function in order to reduce the planning complexity.
 A~recent approach \citep{Bopardikar16ijrr} suggested using a bound over the maximal eigenvalue of the covariance matrix as a cost function for planning, in an autonomous navigation scenario.
 Benefits of using this cost function include easy computation, holding an optimal substructure property (incremental search) and the ability to account to misdetection of measurements.
 Yet, the actual quality of results in terms of final uncertainty, when measured in conventional methods, is unclear.
 Their usage of bounds in attempt to improve planning efficiency reminds aspects of our work; however, we use bounds to quantify the quality of solution.
 As they mention in their discussion, an unanswered question is the difference in quality of solution between planning using the exact maximal eigenvalue, and planning using its bound.
-Our theoretical scheme might be able to provide answer to this question.
+Our theoretical framework might be able to provide answer to this question.

 \cite{Boyen98uai} suggested maintaining an approximation of the belief for efficient state inference.
 This approximation is done by dividing state variables into a set number of classes, and then using a product of marginals, while treating each class of variables as a single "metavariable".
 A $k$-class belief simplification cuts the original exponential inference complexity by a factor of $k$.
 The study showed that in rapidly-mixing POMDPs the expectation of the error could be bounded.
 This simplification method was later examined under a restrictive planning scenario \citep{McAllester99uai}.
 The planning was performed using a planning-tree search, in which a constant amount of possible observations was sampled for each tree level, and again assuming a rapidly-mixing POMDP.
 There, the error induced by planning in the approximated belief space can be bounded as well.
 This method shares similar objectives with our work, but examines a very specific scenario, which limits its generality.